What is a Katie’s Krops Dinner?

 That very first night we came together to host a dinner was so very special.
 My friends and I, under the direction of our Head Chef Mr. McNeill prepared a wonderful meal.
 We were able to connect with the people that our gardens helped.
 We took to the kitchen, the majority of the volunteers only in the 6th grade.
 Mr. McNeill directed us on knife skills and food safety.
 The guests arrived, perhaps a little surprised to see such a young crew creating their meal.
 At the end of the night everyone in the kitchen knew that this was the start of something very special.

 We have an amazing core group of volunteers, our crew.
-My former 6th grade science teacher Ms. Cory and our Head Chef lead our crew as we, in under two hours, prepare a healthy hot meal for 150 people.
+My former 6th grade science teacher and our Head Chef lead our crew as we, in under two hours, prepare a healthy hot meal for 100 people.
 We have guests that have never missed a dinner.
 In fact the meals have become a wonderful social event, a way for families who are facing challenges to support one and other.

-What have I learned over the four plus years that we have hosted our dinners?
+What have I learned over the two plus years that we have hosted our dinners?
 I have learned that you can eat healthy on a tight budget.
 Our dinners are not extravagant, they do not cost a great deal of money but they are healthy, hot and well balanced always including lots of fresh vegetables, protein and a starch.
 I have learned that no matter how young you are you can make a difference in this world.
 I have learned the joy that a hot meal can bring to an individual facing hunger.
 And I have learned how blessed I am to have amazing support from my community, my friends and their parents, my teachers, and my parents.